 Scenario one: Imagine a landlord gives a tenant 12-months rent-free at the commencement of their lease.
 In this example, on an annual rent of $200,000, the rent-free incentive is worth $200,000 across the 5-year lease term.

-Scenario two: Now imagine that the Tenant negotiates 20% rent abatement, spread over the term of the lease.
+Scenario two: Now, imagine that the tenant negotiates a 20% rent abatement spread over the lease term.
 In this example, on a rent of $200,000, escalating at 3.5% per annum, the incentive is worth $215,000 over the 5-year lease term.

 A fit-out contribution is a commercial lease incentive that applies to a tenant’s fit-out – the process of installing fittings and fixtures, appliances and decorative touches to an interior office space.

 Tenants may negotiate reimbursement for part (or all) of their fit-out costs rather than opting for a rent-free or a rent-abatement period.
 If you negotiate payment for fit-out works, ask your landlord if there are any preconditions you'll need to meet before you qualify for the incentive payment.

 Most landlords will choose to pay fit-out contributions on a ‘reimbursement’ basis, provided that their tenant has: